 Security measures must be appropriate for the sensitivity of the information, therefore, a higher standard of protection is required for sensitive information.

 It is essential to be able to demonstrate that the data subject has provided informed consent to the use of his sensitive information.
 Therefore, it is typically necessary to obtain clear express consent to the collection, use or disclosure of sensitive information.

 An organisation must take additional precautions to ensure that the collection, use and disclosure of sensitive information is:

 limited to that which is necessary to achieve the purposes disclosed to the individual.

 The classification of personal information as sensitive may depend on the context.
 For example, a list of the subscribers to a general interest magazine is not likely to be sensitive; however, a similar list of the patients of a medical specialist would be.
 Some classes of personal information, such as health or financial information, would be sensitive in any context.
 Collection of specific types of sensitive information may be restricted.
 For example, social insurance numbers (SINs) can only be collected where required by law and not for general identification purposes.

 Rights of individuals

 Informed consent is required for the collection, use and disclosure of personal information.
-Therefore, it is important to inform individuals of how their information is collected and how it will be used, in a manner that can be easily understood.
+Therefore, it is important to inform individuals of how their information is collected and how it will be used and disclosed, in a manner that can be easily understood.
 Individuals must be informed of:

 Exactly what information is collected.